victoriafathi/ATPbinding_Datamining/Documentation.md

   - `-n, --n_estimators number of estimators (default:100)`

   - `-c {gini,entropy} --criterion {gini,entropy}`<br>
 function to measure the quality of a split.
 Supported criteria are “gini” for the Gini impurity and “entropy” for the information gain (default: entropy)`

-  - `-b, --base base of the filenames in which the results are stored, without any extensions`
+  - `-b, --base base of the filenames in which the results are stored, without any extensions (default: results)`

   - `-t, --save_trees include if the trees should be plotted`